Skip to content

 Its most successful teams can compete in the European Champions Cup and Challenge Cup, and South African teams have been eligible to qualify for these competitions since the 2022-23 season.

-• Scotland: Edinburgh Rugby Stadium; Murrayfield, Edinburgh; Scotstoun Stadium, Glasgow
+Scotland: Edinburgh Rugby Stadium; Murrayfield; Scotstoun Stadium

 The United Rugby Championship is available to watch on Viaplay Sports, while selected games are also televised on BBC Wales, S4C (Welsh language) and BBC Northern Ireland.

-Each team plays 18 regular-season matches hoping to qualify for the playoffs, which consist of quarter-finals, semi-finals and a final.
+Each team plays 18 regular-season matches hoping to qualify for the play-offs, which consist of quarter-finals, semi-finals and a final.

 There are four regional pools: the Irish pool (consisting of the four Irish teams), a Welsh pool (the four Welsh teams), a South African pool (the four South African teams) and the Scottish & Italian pool (the two Scottish teams and the two Italian teams).